sileod/unigram/README.md

 # unigram
-Unigram is a library for random (depth first) generation with context-sensitive grammars (but also context free grammars).
+Unigram is a library for random (depth first) generation with context-sensitive grammars (but also context free grammars) for synthetic data creation.

 One particularity is the option to generate in multiple languages in parallel (for example, tptp and pseudo-english).